 7. Use Sunscreen

-To prevent sun damage to the nose and the area around it, always wear sunscreen with a strong SPF.
+To prevent sun damage to the nose and the area around it, always wear sunscreen with a suitable SPF ( SPF 30 and above).
 This will prevent the skin around the nose from drying out.

 8. Non-comedogenic Make-Up